 This is an amount that may be added to your Part D monthly premium if you didn’t sign up for a Part D plan when you were first eligible.
 If you had creditable coverage, for example, coverage from an employer or union group, the penalty will not be applied.
 The penalty amount varies depending on how long you went without Part D coverage.
 To learn more about the Part D LEP, visit medicare.gov.

-A standard pharmacy allows members to fill prescriptions using their plan benefit but does not offer the same low copayments and coinsurance as a preferred network pharmacy.
+A standard pharmacy is a pharmacy that contracts with a Part D plan and allows the plan’s members to fill their prescriptions using their plan benefit, but do not offer the same low copayments and coinsurance as a preferred pharmacy.